w3f/Grants-Program/applications/web3games.md

    -  Polkadot Technical Ambassador
    -  Has plenty of experience in Software Development and Blockchain Development
    -  Game Developer and Game Producer

-**KK Chen**

-   -  Full-stack Developer
-   -  ebay Software Engineer before
-   -  Has plenty of experience in Software Development and Product Design
-   -  Currently focused on Blockchain Development

 **Xueshan Wong**